gocn/translator/2019/w16_an_overview_of_go_tooling.md

 $ go mod verify
 ```

-The `go mod tidy` command will prune any unused dependencies from your `go.mod` and `go.sum` files, and update the files to include dependencies for all possible build tags/OS/architecture combinations (note: `go run`, `go test`, `go build` etc are &#8216;lazy' and will only fetch packages needed for the current build tags/OS/architecture).
+The `go mod tidy` command will prune any unused dependencies from your `go.mod` and `go.sum` files, and update the files to include dependencies for all possible build tags/OS/architecture combinations (note: `go run`, `go test`, `go build` etc are ‘lazy' and will only fetch packages needed for the current build tags/OS/architecture).
 Running this before each commit will make it easier to determine which of your code changes were responsible for adding or removing which dependencies when looking at the version control history.

 I also recommend using the `go mod verify` command to check that the dependencies on your computer haven't accidentally (or purposely) been changed since they were downloaded and that they match the cryptographic hashes in your `go.sum` file.
 Running this helps ensure that the dependencies being used are the exact ones that you expect, and  any build for that commit will be reproducible at a later point.